 Koh Phi Phi is one of the most popular tourist islands in Thailand.
 From the famous of Maya Bay (made famous in The Beach) to the monkeys on the aptly named Monkey Beach to the diving and nightlife, there are reasons people flock here.
 Destroyed by the tsunami in 2004, the island has been rebuilt and developed to an even greater extent than before.
 Though I’ve had a lot fun here, I personally don’t like Ko Phi Phi.
 I find it too built up and touristy.
-It’s very overdeveloped and ruined but thousands of people visit each year and love it.
+It’s very overdeveloped and ruined, but thousands of people visit each year and love it.
 Visit for yourself and decide.

-- Transportation Costs: There are no taxis or buses on Phi Phi, so you’ll be walking or cycling around the island.
+Transportation costs - There are no taxis or buses on Phi Phi, so you’ll be walking or cycling around the island.
 Travel between islands is best done by long-tail boat, which costs around $5-7 USD per hour.

 Money Saving Tips

-- Cheap Drinks at Tiger Bar – Head to the Tiger Bar between midnight and 10 AM for a free bucket of Sang Som whisky, red bull and Coke.
+Cheap drinks at Tiger Bar – Head to the Tiger Bar between midnight and 10 am for a free bucket of Sang Som whisky, red bull and Coke.

-- Work for Bars – Many bars will give you free drinks if you spend a couple of hours handing out flyers for their venue during the afternoon.
+Work for bars – Many bars will give you free drinks if you spend a couple of hours handing out flyers for their venue during the afternoon.

-- Bargain – If hiring out a long-tail boat, be sure to bargain with the owner as the prices are always up for negotiation.
+Bargain – If hiring out a long-tail boat, be sure to bargain with the owner as the prices are always up for negotiation.

-- Eat in Ton Sai – Eat in Ton Sai village, rather than on the beach as the beachfront restaurants tend to have higher prices for much the same quality of food.
+Eat in Ton Sai – Eat in Ton Sai village rather than on the beach, as the beachfront restaurants tend to have higher prices for much the same quality of food.

-Top Things to Do
+Top Things to See and Do

-- Enjoy the nightlife – Nightlife here is crazy.
+Enjoy the nightlife – Nightlife here is crazy.
 Fireshows and Thai boxing matches are a regular occurrence at the beach bars.
 Often times, there are massive beach parties.
 For live music, make your way to the fantastically-named Rolling Stoned Bar.
 Partying is not cheap here and is one of the reasons people spend too much money here!

-- King Cruiser Wreck – One of the best dive sites off Ko Phi Phi is the King Cruiser wreck.
+Ride on King Cruiser Wreck – One of the best dive sites off Ko Phi Phi is the King Cruiser wreck.
 The passenger ship sunk in 1997 when it hit the Anemone reef.
 This site is packed with fish including clown fish, tuna and barracuda, not to mention the sea anemones that cling to every surface of the reef.
 Keep an eye out for the occasional leopard shark.

-- Snorkel in Maya Bay – Made famous for its starring role in the Leonardo DiCaprio film, The Beach, Maya Bay is on Koh Phi Leh and is usually included with all the island/snorkeling trips you see advertised.
+Snorkel in Maya Bay – Made famous for its starring role in the Leonardo DiCaprio film, The Beach, Maya Bay is on Koh Phi Leh and is usually included with all the island/snorkeling trips you see advertised.
 For those who want to see the place without lots of boats and people, you can spend a night on the island.
 It’s a far better way to experience the seclusion of this place.

-- Dive at Hin Muang – This diving site boasts the highest vertical wall in Thailand at 60 meters.
+Dive at Hin Muang – This diving site boasts the highest vertical wall in Thailand at 60 meters.
 Leopard sharks, whale sharks, manta rays and reef sharks patrol the depths at the site but its crowning glory is the huge purple rock.

-- Hang out on Monkey Beach – Monkey Beach is one of the most beautiful beaches in Thailand, nevermind Koh Phi Phi.
+Hang out on Monkey Beach – Monkey Beach is one of the most beautiful beaches in Thailand, nevermind Koh Phi Phi.
 Powder white sands and excellent diving makes this a popular spot but one of the coolest things about it is the monkeys that come down to the beach.
 They’re pretty tame and you can feed them!

-- Go Rock Climbing – You can arrange a tour that will take you by boat to one of the islands’ limestone rock faces that is suitable for climbing.
+Go rock climbing – You can arrange a tour that will take you by boat to one of the islands’ limestone rock faces that is suitable for climbing.
 The views you’ll get from the top of the rock face will be absolutely unforgettable.
 Most places charge around $30 USD for a half-day.

-- Watch the Sunset by Kayak – You can rent sea kayaks, or arrange a kayak tour.
+Watch the sunset by kayak – You can rent sea kayaks or arrange a kayak tour.
 Sunset tours head out on ocean kayaks to Wang Long bay.
 However, there are plenty of other tour options available, so explore your options.